-You can read through all of the articles and become a craft tent expert, or you can jump straight to the information about popular brands to see what most craft business owners use.
+You can read through all of the articles and become a craft tent expert, or you can jump straight to the popular tent brands to see which portable canopies most craft business owners use.

-Luckily, though there are a few reliable brands that are popular and used frequently at shows, so you really don't have to compare too many options to find the one that's right for you.
-The information here will show you what you need to consider when buying a portable canopy and help you choose the brand and model that is best for your needs and budget.
+There isn't one, single tent that's right for all people all of the time.
+Luckily, though, there are a few reliable brands that are popular and used frequently at shows, so you really don't have to compare too many options to find the one that's right for you.

-If you don't want to read the whole page, and you're looking for some specific information about craft tents, click one of the links below to jump down to a specific topic.
+If you don't want to read the whole page, click one of the links below to jump down to a specific topic.

 In addition, the brands available will vary depending upon where you live.
 For example, EZ Up tents are quite popular in the United States, but they can be hard to find in Canada, where Caravan canopies are more commonly used.

 Want to know what tent is most popular in your area?
 Just go to a show (particularly an outdoor show) and take a close look at the tents.
-You should be able to see the logos on the tents, which will give you an idea of which brand (or brands) is most popular at shows you might attend.
+You should be able to see the logos on the tents.
+That will give you an idea which brand (or brands) is popular and available in your area.

 The Trimline Canopy, available from flourish.com, is a pricier option.
 Prices for this portable canopy start at approximately $900; however, this canopy is well loved by many professional craft artists, particularly those who have a well established business and do many outdoor shows each year and, therefore, require a canopy that stands up to a lot of use.